desktop/desktop/docs/technical/adding-tests.md

  - `unit` - unit tests for small parts of the codebase.
 This currently makes up the majority of our tests.
-   - the subdirectories defined here are intended to match layout of the `app/src/` directory, but this has not been rigorously defined and will be affected by our plans in [#5645](https://github.com/desktop/desktop/pull/5645) to evolve the source layout
+   - the subdirectories defined here are intended to match the layout of the `app/src/` directory, but this has not been rigorously defined and will be affected by our plans in [#5645](https://github.com/desktop/desktop/pull/5645) to evolve the source layout
- - `integration` - these tests are for end-to-end testing of the application
+ - `integration` - these tests are for end-to-end testing and involve launching and driving the app using UI automation

 Other important folders: